svjack/HiDream-I1-nf4/README.md

 # HiDream-I1 4Bit Quantized Model

 This repository is a fork of `HiDream-I1` quantized to 4 bits, allowing the full model to run in less than 16GB of VRAM.

+The original repository can be found [here](https://github.com/HiDream-ai/HiDream-I1).

 > `HiDream-I1` is a new open-source image generative foundation model with 17B parameters that achieves state-of-the-art image generation quality within seconds.